edgedb/easy-edgedb/chapter11/index.md

 function fight(one: Person, two: Person) -> str using (
     one.name ++ ' wins!'
-    IF one.strength > two.strength
+    if one.strength > two.strength
-    ELSE two.name ++ ' wins!'
+    else two.name ++ ' wins!'
   );
 ```